LANL-Seismoacoustics/infrapy/README.md

 If infrapy was successfully installed, all of the test scripts should run and finish without any errors.

+## Supplemental Data

+Some of the example scripts included with infrapy in the /scripts directory depend on some supplemental data.
+This data can be found at [https://github.com/LANL-Seismoacoustics/infrapy-data](https://github.com/LANL-Seismoacoustics/infrapy-data)

+Instructions found there will guide you in its installation.

 ## Infraview

 We supply a GUI application to help with quick data, beamforming, and location analysis.
 Once installation is complete, and the new environment is activated, you can run the GUI with the command: